rancher/docs/content/rancher/v2.x/en/cluster-admin/cleaning-cluster-nodes/_index.md

 $ sudo shutdown -r now
 ```

-## Cleaning a Node Manually
+## Removing Rancher Components from a Cluster Manually

 When a node is unreachable and removed from the cluster, the automatic cleaning process can't be triggered because the node is unreachable.
-Please follow the steps below to manually clean the node.
+Please follow the steps below to manually remove the Rancher components.

 >**Warning:** The commands listed below will remove data from the node.
 Make sure you have created a backup of files you want to keep before executing any of the commands as data will be lost.

-### Imported Cluster Nodes
+### Removing Rancher Components from Imported Clusters

-For imported clusters, the process for removing Rancher from its nodes is a little different.
+For imported clusters, the process for removing Rancher is a little different.
 You have the option of simply deleting the cluster in the Rancher UI, or your can run a script that removes Rancher components from the nodes.
 Both options make the same deletions.

+After the imported cluster is detached from Rancher, the cluster's workloads will be unaffected and you can access the cluster using the same methods that you did before the cluster was imported into Rancher.

 {{% tabs %}}
 {{% tab "By UI / API" %}}
->**Warning:** This process will remove data from your nodes.
+>**Warning:** This process will remove data from your cluster.
 Make sure you have created a backup of files you want to keep before executing the command, as data will be lost.

 After you initiate the removal of an [imported cluster]({{< baseurl >}}/rancher/v2.x/en/cluster-provisioning/#import-existing-cluster) using the Rancher UI (or API), the following events occur.

-1. Rancher creates a `serviceAccount` that it uses to remove the cluster.
-This account is assigned the [clusterRole](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#role-and-clusterrole) and [clusterRoleBinding](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#rolebinding-and-clusterrolebinding) permissions, which are required to remove the cluster.
+1. Rancher creates a `serviceAccount` that it uses to remove the Rancher components from the cluster.
+This account is assigned the [clusterRole](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#role-and-clusterrole) and [clusterRoleBinding](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#rolebinding-and-clusterrolebinding) permissions, which are required to remove the Rancher components.

-1. Using the `serviceAccount`, Rancher schedules and runs a [job](https://kubernetes.io/docs/concepts/workloads/controllers/jobs-run-to-completion/) that cleans the Rancher and Kubernetes components off of the node.
+1. Using the `serviceAccount`, Rancher schedules and runs a [job](https://kubernetes.io/docs/concepts/workloads/controllers/jobs-run-to-completion/) that cleans the Rancher components off of the cluster.
 This job also references the `serviceAccount` and its roles as dependencies, so the job deletes them before its completion.

-1. Rancher is removed from the cluster nodes.
+1. Rancher is removed from the cluster.
 However, the cluster persists, running the native version of Kubernetes.

 **Result:** All components listed for imported clusters in [What Gets Removed?](#what-gets-removed) are deleted.

 {{% /tab %}}
 {{% tab "By Script" %}}